B-17 crash raises questions about vintage plane safety

 Sen. Richard Blumenthal, D-Conn., asked that the NTSB during its investigation of the Connecticut accident look at the inspection and maintenance requirements on vintage planes and whether they need to be more rigorous.

-An FAA spokeswoman said that if an issue is discovered during the investigation that might apply to the fleet, the agency will take appropriate action.
+A Federal Aviation Administration spokeswoman said that if an issue is discovered during the investigation that might apply to the fleet, the agency will take appropriate action.

 Vintage planes need to be certified as airworthy by the FAA and are subject to periodic inspections.
 Owners can obtain an FAA “living history flight exemption” to offer flights to paying customers, but they must comply with extra federal requirements for safety and maintenance.

-Note: This story has been updated to trim a quote to delete an erroneous statement that no one alive ever flew or maintained a B-17 in service.